 Regardless of approach, our clinicians incorporate psychoeducation into treatment to help you understand trauma’s impact on both mind and body.
 From there, therapy is tailored to meet your needs using a combination of methods that have been shown to reduce symptoms of PTSD in a wide range of individuals.

-Working with a therapist, you can rebuild your cognitive response, develop coping skills, cultivate resilience, and create an existence free from trauma.
+Working with a trauma therapist, you can rebuild your cognitive response, develop coping skills, cultivate resilience, and create an existence free from trauma.
 At Kind Mind, we are investing in helping you become unstuck from your trauma so that you can cultivate a worthwhile life in which you can thrive and find fulfillment.

 My trauma wasn’t life-threatening—can I still benefit from counseling?